-Safeguarding training - All our staff undergo safeguarding training that is regularly updated, training for the DSLs and his/her deputy is updated at least every two years.
+Safeguarding training - All our staff undergo safeguarding training that is regularly updated, training for the DSLs and his/her deputy is updated every year.
 DSLs and other staff also refresh their safeguarding knowledge and skills regularly during the year if there are new national of local safeguarding concerns.
 Members, trustees and Governors also receive training and updates so they understand their responsibilites in safeguarding children in our academies.

 Safer recruitment - Anyone working in one of our Academies, including governors, third party staff and volunteers, all undergo appropriate safer recruitment checks, including the correct level of Disclosure and Barring Service (DBS) check.
 Anyone engaged in ‘regulated activity’ also undergoes an enhanced DBS check with barred list information.
 Checks are all recorded on each academy single central record (SCR).

 Certain individuals are disqualified from providing childcare or managing early year’s provision or out-of-school-hours childcare for under-8s.
 Our academies do not employ a disqualified person to work in a relevant setting.

 At least one person on any appointment panel in our Academies must have undertaken safer recruitment training.

 Specific safeguarding issues - All our staff need are aware of specific safeguarding issues such as radicalisation, child sexual exploitation, children missing education and mental health.
 Teachers are required by law to report to the police known cases of female genital mutilation (FGM) involving a girl aged under 18.